Consultant work

 MIT’s graduate students occasionally engage in temporary part-time work to provide technical or subject matter expertise to industry, academic institutions, government agencies, and/or the public service sector.

-An MIT IPIA must be signed prior to engaging in outside consulting, if one has not already been completed upon enrollment at MIT.
+An MIT IPIA must be signed prior to engaging in outside professional activities, if one has not already been completed upon enrollment at MIT.

-Here are some questions to address in those conversations about your proposed consulting work:
+Here are some questions to address in those conversations about your proposed outside professional activities (OPA):

-• Describe in detail how your MIT research is separate and distinct from your consulting project with the company.
+• Describe in detail how your MIT research is separate and distinct from your OPA.

-• Please address whether or not your MIT research will affect the outcome of your consulting project with the company.
+• Please address whether or not your MIT research will affect the outcome of your OPA.

-• Please address whether or not your consulting project with the company will impact your MIT research and time to degree.
+• Please address whether or not your OPA will impact your MIT research and time to degree.

 • Will your ability to publish your thesis or any other academic publication you are planning be implicated or restricted in any way?